Brixton Feoffee Trust News

 BRIXTON FEOFFEE TRUST

-Janie Moore from South Hams Citizens Advice attended our Trust meeting in February has a wealth of advice on how to cope with debts arising from getting behind with rent, council tax, energy bills, etc. They can also advise on benefits - consumer rights - employment – health care and much more.
+A little reminder that South Hams Citizens Advice has a wealth of advice on how to cope with debts arising from getting behind with rent, council tax, energy bills etc. They can help with benefits claims – consumer rights - employment – health care and much more.
+All is done in complete confidence.
 Freephone 08082787948.
-There is a Drop-In session at Ivybridge Watermark every Monday from 9.30 to 12.30.
+There is a drop-in session at Ivybridge Watermark every Monday from 9.30 to 12.30.

 Engage with the Feoffee Trust to help you/your community group/organisation.
 We have funding available for all who live within Brixton Parish if eligible.
-Please do get in touch with Sally Axell as Clerk on 880262 or clerk@brixtonfeoffeetrust.co.uk if you think that we might be able to help.
+Please do get in touch, in confidence with Sally Axell as Clerk on 880262 or clerk@brixtonfeoffeetrust.co.uk if you think that we might be able to help.
 Or use an application form on the Brixton Devon Website, https://www.brixtondevon.co.uk

 Brixton Feoffee Trustee Meetings